ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 The help for each :ref:`command-line tool<command_line_tools>` lists available options for that tool.

-Most command-line options deal with generic settings, but some settings are specific to connections and strategies.
-Passing these options at the command-line may feel like the highest-precedence options, but command-line options have low precedence - they override configuration only.
+When you type something directly at the command line, you may feel that your hand-crafted values should override all others, but Ansible does not work that way.
+Command-line options have low precedence - they override configuration only.
 They do not override playbook keywords, variables from inventory or variables from playbooks.

-You can override all other settings from all other sources in all other precedence categories at the command line with ``--extra-vars var_name=value``, but that is not a command-line option, it is a :ref:`variable<general_precedence_variables>`.
+You can override all other settings from all other sources in all other precedence categories at the command line by  :ref:`general_precedence_extra_vars`, but that is not a command-line option, it is a way of passing a :ref:`variable<general_precedence_variables>`.

 Playbook keywords
 ^^^^^^^^^^^^^^^^^